 Being organized is one of the first benefits that you’ll find when you remove most of your physical stuff.
 Less things lying around means less cleaning, less distractions, which basically gives you more focus and more free time.

-I was previously so obsessed with finding the perfect font for my site or designing the best logo that I’ve spent hours, even days redesigning logos and changing fonts.
+I was previously so obsessed with finding the perfect font for my site.
+Or designing the best logo.
+That’s why, I’ve spent hours, even days redesigning logos and changing fonts.
 Eventually, I realized that it’s not the looks of the website that people mainly benefit from, the content is.

-Focus on the essential while you do your work and worry about the other things at the very end.
+Focus on the essentials while you do your work and worry about the other things, the not so important, at the very end.

 Minimalism leads to a clearer future.
-When you say no to the things you don’t want in your life, you only say yes to the things that matter to you.
+When you say No to the things you don’t want in your life, you basically say Yes to the things that matter for you.
 This kind of thinking helps you determine your vision.

 If you don’t know where you’re going any road will take you there.”
 Lewis Carroll

 Minimalism can make you more productive by helping you remove all unnecessary things that are blocking you from doing your best job.

 It’s inevitable to get more work done when you stop spending time chatting online or constantly visiting the mall.

 In essence, the secret of becoming more productive is this: shut down everything around you when you’re working on a project.
 Only when the work is done you can slack off.